 - IAM integration to assign and control service visibility and permissions

-gcloudcommand-line tool and Cloud Console support for interacting with Service Directory
+- Built-in Google Cloud CLI and Google Cloud console support for interacting with Service Directory

 - Cloud Monitoring and Cloud Logging integration for monitoring, auditing, and debugging Service Directory operations

 Why Service Directory

 As applications adopt services, being able to resolve the location of a service becomes more difficult as the endpoints of those services change.
 Services deployed across hybrid environments present additional obstacles as neither may share the same naming system, making resolving and connecting services challenging.
 To illustrate the problem, consider the following.